 Next, decide how you want to report data.
 Unlike the old PQRS system, MIPS data generally cannot be reported by including additional service codes on claims.
 The most efficient method of data reporting is to use a registry.
 TherapyNotes™ has partnered with Healthmonix to offer two different registry reporting options:

-The MIPSPRO platform offers the full complement of Quality measures to fit the needs of a broad range of providers, without the inclusion of specialty Quality measures.
+The MIPSPRO platform offers the full complement of MIPS identified Quality measures to fit the needs of a broad range of providers, without the inclusion of specialty Quality measures.

 Submitting data to the registry of your choice is simple with TherapyNotes™—just write your notes!
 Very similar to billing with TherapyNotes™, every time you sign a note information is captured.
 If the session is going to be billed to Medicare, TherapyNotes™ not only prepares a claim for you to submit but also sends the data to the registry.
 Once in a while, simply log in to your registry account to confirm which activities apply to each session.
 Healthmonix helps make it easy to review your data on a real-time basis, allowing you to guide your practice activities.
 You’ll also see which measures you’re likely to get the most points for, ensuring maximum reward for your participation.
 Review your information between January 1 and March 31, then easily submit your data to Medicare with just a click.

 Discover how TherapyNotes™ can help you earn MIPS bonus payments.

 * The content of this post is intended to serve as general advice and information.
 It is not to be taken as legal advice and may not account for all rules and regulations in every jurisdiction.
 For legal advice, please contact an attorney.